viddrobnic/dotfiles/README.md

 - Some TUIs (like `kitten themes`) might misbehave.
 Try running them in zellij's locked mode (<kbd>Ctrl</kbd> + <kbd>g</kbd>).
   If it still doesn't work, run the command outside of zellij.
 - If you have neovim open and resize the terminal window, stuff might get rendered weird.
 For now the fix is to restart neovim...

+## Testing Nushell

+I am currently testing out nushell.
+Config is available in `nushell/config.nu`, but there are no instructions yet on how to get it set up.